hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/LdapUserSync.md

 * Sync sAMAccountName for users and name attribute for groups

 #### Why doesn't HDI use Ranger group sync or incremental sync
-Ranger does support a way to sync users from a list of users or those part of the specified groups.
-Instead, Ranger will intersect the user names and memberships, instead of an union.
-The users we are syncing may not be part of the group.
-Hence we have to use Ranger user sync.
+Ranger supports a group sync option, but it works as an intersection with user filter.
+Not an union between group memberships and user filter.
+We do need to sync some users that are not part of the groups and we cannot use the group sync option.
+A typical use case for group sync filter in ranger is - group filter: (dn=clusteradmingroup), user filter: (city=seattle).

-Incremental sync will only work for the users who are already synced - will not sync any new users into the system.
+Incremental sync works only for the users who are already synced (the first time).
+It will not sync any new users added to the groups after the initial sync.
+So, we cannot use this either.

 #### How do I update the ranger sync filter?
 The LDAP filter can be found in the Ambari UI, under the Ranger user-sync configuration section.
 The existing filter will be in the form (|(userPrincipalName=bob@contoso.com)(userPrincipalName=hdiwatchdog-core01@CONTOSO.ONMICROSOFT.COM)(memberOf:1.2.840.113556.1.4.1941:=CN=hadoopgroup,OU=AADDC Users,DC=contoso,DC=onmicrosoft,DC=com)).
 Ensure that you add predicate at the end and test the filter by using net ads search command or ldp.exe or something.